GunBroker.com: History

 Established in 1999, GunBroker.com is one of the world's largest online marketplace for firearms.

 GunBroker.com was founded by Steven F. Urvan after eBay started restricting gun sales.
 Urvan ran the company until it was acquired by Ammo, Inc in 2021.
 At the closing of merger, it had $60 million in revenue and 6 million registered users.

-AMMO, Inc. suspended the CFO of GunBroker.com, Susan Lokey, in September of 2022.
+AMMO, Inc. suspended the CFO of GunBroker.com, Susan Lokey, in September 2022.
 AMMO, Inc. alleged that Lokey, working with Urvan, misused company data by transferring it to an entity that she was affiliated with.

 In 2023, Steven Urvan sued AMMO, Inc claiming it duped him into selling GunBroker.com for $240 million in exchange for 17% stake in the company.

 On July 28, 2024, now-parent company AMMO, Inc. appointed Jared Smith as the company's Chief Executive Officer.
 Fred Wagenhals is Chairman of GunBroker.com via AMMO, Inc.

-AMMO, Inc. sold its ammunition manufacturing assets to Olin Winchester in March of 2025; as part of the sale it also rebranded to Outdoor Holding Company.
+AMMO, Inc. sold its ammunition manufacturing assets to Olin Winchester in March 2025; as part of the sale it also rebranded to Outdoor Holding Company.
 On May 30, 2025, Steven Urvan was appointed as the chairman and CEO of Outdoor Holding Company as part of a settlement agreement.

 GunBroker.com has sometimes been used to study trends in firearm sales.